PacktPublishing/Building-Natural-Language-Pipelines/ch8/yelp-navigator/README.md

 - **Fallback Mechanisms**: Handles ambiguous queries and prevents infinite loops
 - **Flexible Report Generation**: Adapts output depth based on available data
 - **Production-Ready**: Includes error handling, logging, and configuration management

 ---

-## Learn More

-- Start with the **Pipeline Setup Guide** to build and deploy the Haystack pipelines
-- Then explore the **LangGraph Multi-Agent Guide** to see agent orchestration in action
-- Check **Pipeline Chaining Guide** notebook for in-depth pipeline integration examples

----